Office of Student Research

 Conference Information

-Truman’s 2023 Student Research Conference will be held as a hybrid conference on Thursday, April 27.
-Face-to-face oral, poster, performance art, studio art, and asynchronous virtual presentations will be facilitated.
+Truman’s 2025 Student Research Conference will be held on Thursday, April 17.
+Face-to-face oral, poster, performance art, and studio art presentations will be facilitated.
 Undergraduate and graduate students from all academic disciplines are invited to present their scholarly or creative work.

 Questions about the Student Research Conference should be directed to the Office of Student Research via email at osr@truman.edu.